TeamAwesomeQuackers/NLP_Project/README.md

 # Initial Hypothesis

-Are intial thought is that a lot of the READMEs contain unique words that could help predict the language of the repository.
+Our intial thought is that a lot of the READMEs contain unique words that could help predict the language of the repository.

 # Some Questions We Hope to Answer for this Project: